Skip to content

 The more relevant key phrases you use in your guide, the better your chances of attracting organic traffic.
 Selecting the right keywords requires thorough research, but this is the most effective technique.

-Fortunately, there are several tools available that can provide life science marketers with relevant keywords, such as Moz Pro, Google’s Keyword Planner and SEMrush.
-These enable you to leverage high traffic keywords in your content.
-If you have an inbound marketing agency that you're working with, they should have professional-level access to all these tools.
+Fortunately, several tools can provide life science marketers with relevant keywords, such as Moz Pro, Google’s Keyword Planner and SEMrush.
+These enable you to leverage high-traffic keywords in your content.
+If you have an inbound marketing agency you're working with, they should have professional-level access to all these tools.

 Recommended Action

-1. Generate organic traffic by using key phrases and keywords which will help your content be found.
+1. Generate organic traffic by using key phrases and keywords to help your content be found.

-2. Use a tool to find relevant keywords: Moz Pro, Google's Keyword Planner, SEMrush.
+2. Use a tool to find relevant keywords: Moz Pro, Google's Keyword Planner, or SEMrush.

 Resources